How to forgive and move on without an apology – because some people are a**holes

 Think about it like this: would you behave that unkindly?
 Unconsciously?
 Probably not.

 Because you aren’t an asshole.

 My inquiry into my realm of power was a rather stark realization that I was powerless over other people and that the best thing I could do was accept that said asshole was committed to their behavior and that I was suffocating my spirit and abusing my heart by waiting for them to wake up and NOT want to be an asshole.

 When I accepted that I can’t change people, that this was actually codependent behavior, I was honestly relieved.

-I could totally release all focus on them and look at my emotional responsibility in the situation.
-I could settle into what I really believed to be good, kind, respectful behavior and then live in integrity with that in my own life, without trying to get everyone else to believe or behave at the same level of standards.
+I could totally release all focus on them and look at my healing responsibility in the situation.
+I could settle into what I really believed to be good, kind, respectful behavior and then live in integrity with that in my own life, without trying to get everyone else to believe or behave at with the same values and standards.

-This is actually when you are most powerful: we heal codependent behavior when we stop relying on other people to make you feel better.
+This is actually when you are most powerful: we heal codependent behavior when we stop relying on other people to make us feel better.